Bethnal Green: Voluntary and community services

 The Oxford House is a proactive community centre that has its roots in helping the local community.
 Founded in 1884, as one of the first "settlements" by Oxford University, it has helped alleviate or remove the impact of poverty and today provides a programme of community classes, events and weekly activities.

 The Approach Gardens, once an unused space, has been developed into a community food garden, a shared fruit orchard and a wildlife area.

 The Nomadic Community Gardens, once an area fenced off and overgrown, was occupied between 2015 and 2019 by a temporary project or "meanwhile use" run by a private limited company on behalf of the property developer Londonewcastle, which leases the site to the garden operator for a peppercorn rent and provided start-up funding.
 Londonewcastle gained planning consent for a development of "affordable housing, townhouses and apartments" on the site in November 2015.
 Construction on the Fleet Street Hill Project was intended to commence in 2016.
 In 2019 ownership of the lease was sold and the site remained empty.

 The Gallery Cafe, in St. Margaret's House, reopened as a vegetarian not-for-profit, community café in 2006; it became a fully vegan café in December 2017.
 It won Best Café in Bethnal Green at the Time Out Love London Awards in 2014, 2015 and 2016.

 Transport

 Railway

 Bethnal Green tube station is on the London Underground Central line, which connects Bethnal Green directly to Stratford in the east, the City and London's West End.

-The area is also linked to the National Rail network at two stations on the London Overground network: Bethnal Green and Cambridge Heath railway stations.
+The area is also linked to the London Overground network at two stations on the Weaver line: Bethnal Green and Cambridge Heath railway stations.

 In 2018, Cambridge Heath station was chosen for a trial with a pay-by-face system that may end the need for station barriers, due to its low passenger volumes and having no gates.

 Bethnal Green has also been part of the Night Tube service since 2016.